siatsglobant/spec-atelier/README.md

 ## Description

 Spec-atelier is the plattform to develop your arquictertural docs for construction projects.
 Its backend is an API-mode, JSON-only Rails app;
-its frontend is an React app built and powered by Node.
+its frontend is a React app built and powered by Node.

 ## Install